elastos/Elastos.DID.App.CredentialTools/frontend/README.md

 - create a .env file and set NG_APP_API_URL to point to the back-end api url
 - npm i -D
 - npm run build

+# Technical information

+## Credential type publishing

+- The front end asks the back-end to issue a "credential type" credential, signed by the toolbox DID (this DID doesn't matter much).
+- After receiving the credential, the front-end asks user to import and publish it through his identity wallet (eg: essentials) through the connectivity SDK.
+- After confirmation from the connectivity SDK that the credential was published, the front end notifies the back-end that we want to publish a credential (and sends the credential type url at the same time).
+- The back-end's publish api first checks that the credential is really published and available, and If everything is ok, the backend inserts that new credential type into database for easy listing.
+Later, this last step will be replaced by a EID chain scan without relying on the front-end to tell us what credential types are available, and also be able to retrieve types published by other tools.